doubleaaron/RoboND-Perception-Project/writeup.md

     cloud = ros_to_pcl(pcl_msg)
     ```

-    B. Downsample your point cloud by applying a Voxel Grid Filter:
+    B. Downsample your point cloud by applying a Voxel Grid Filter: Downsampling decreases the density of the pointcloud that is output from the RGB-D camera.
+RGBD cameras provide feature rich pointclouds and are computationally expensive.
+Downsampling decreases the resolution of a three dimensional point cloud.
+A LEAF_SIZE of .01 is what I ended up using.

     ![voxelgrid](https://github.com/doubleaaron/RoboND-Perception-Project/blob/master/images/voxel_grid.jpg)
     ```python
     # Voxel Grid Downsampling